|

 · Self discovery

-in the middle of nowhere, and leaving them for
+tools in the middle of nowhere, and leaving

 FACTS

-1992 its boundaries were extended and it was given
+in 1992 its boundaries were extended and it

 The Makgadikgadi Pans National Park covers an